AcademySoftwareFoundation/openqmc/README.md

 	// Derive 'timeDomain' from 'lensDomain' variable.
 	const auto timeDomain = lensDomain.newDomain(DomainKey::Next);

-	// Take two samples for lens to compute a CameraSample object. float lensSamples[2];
+	// Take two dimensions for lens to compute a CameraSample object. float lensSample[2];
-	lensDomain.drawSample<2>(lensSamples);
+	lensDomain.drawSample<2>(lensSample);

-	// Take a single sample for time to compute a CameraSample object. float timeSamples[1];
+	// Take a single dimension for time to compute a CameraSample object. float timeSample[1];
-	timeDomain.drawSample<1>(timeSamples);
+	timeDomain.drawSample<1>(timeSample);

 	// Compute CameraSample object using the drawn samples...
 }
 ```

-This is the dangerous part!
-It is to do with the calling code from the previous
+*Here is the dangerous part!* Notice how the calling `estimatePixel` function
-example.
-Notice that `cameraDomain` is used to derive both `materialDomain` and
+derives both `lensDomain` and `lightDomain` from `cameraDomain`, meaning they
-`lensDomain`.
-These objects are now equivalent, and only differ in name.
+become equivalent in value.

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./images/diagrams/domain-tree-graph-2-light.png">